Johncook2/Stress-and-Taxes/README.md

 ﻿# Stress and Taxes
-A barely functioning Dredge mod about Stress and Taxes (still in the prototype phase)
+A slightly functioning Dredge mod about Stress and Taxes

 ### Description
 The purpose of this mod is to focus on the risk/reward part of Dredge.
-The taxes as well as night fish costing more will (hopfully) cause a greater reason to fish at night while more dangerous sanity and higher repair cost will stop that.
+The taxes as well as night fish costing more will (hopefully) cause a greater reason to fish at night while more dangerous sanity and higher repair cost will stop that.

 ### Features
  - Most monsters scale in danger based off your panic level.